Pickering-Lab/EnderScope/README.md

 - Solder dupont cables to 5v, ground and data input solder pads of the Neopixel 16 LED ring.
 - Wire up the neopixel as shown below:

-- Upload the following sketch to the Arduino Nano:

 ### Step 5: EnderScope
 - Connect the Raspberry Pi HQ Camera to the Raspberry Pi using the CSI cable.